klavinslab/protocols_aquarium_1_0/training/pipetting.md

 μL to A and 350 μL to B.
 5. Using the same pipette but a fresh tip, and solution IV to the tubes: 550 μL to A and 250 μL to B.
-6. Each tube should now have 1 mL in it, so to check the error from pipetting, set the 1 mL pipettor to 1000 μL and draw up as much liquid as possible from each tube.
-If there is still liquid left in the tube, too much was added.
-If there is air at the end of the tube, too little was added.
-If too little was added, to determine the error,slowly decrease the volume until the liquid reaches the end of the tube. the error rate is (100 - final volume).
+6. Each tube should now have 1 mL (total volume) in it, so to check the error from pipetting,set the 1 mL pipette to 1000 μL and draw up as much liquid as possible from each tube.
+7. Calculate measurement error.
-7. Throw out tubes A and B.
+8. Throw out tubes A and B

 Small Volume Exercise:
-1.
+1. Take out tubes C - E, and the 10 μL pipette and pipette tip box.
+2. Add solution I to the tubes: 4 μL in in C, 4 μL in D, and 4 μL in E.
+3. Using the same pipette but a new tip, add solution II to the tubes: 5 μL to C, 5 μL to D, and 4 μL to E.
+4. Using the same pipette but a new tip, add solution III to the tuebs: 1 μL to C, and 1 μL to E.
+5. Using the same pipette but a new tip, add solution IV to the tubes: 1 μL to D and 1 μL to E.
+6. Each tube should now have 10 μL (total volume) in it, so to check the error from pipetting, set the 10 μL pipette to 10 μL and draw up as much liquid as possible from each tube.
+7. Calculate measurement error.
+8. Throw out tubes C - E.

+Calculate Measurement Error:

+IF there is still liquid left in the tube, too much was added.
+To determine the error if too much was added, discard the tip with liquid in it and get a fresh tip.
+Carefully pipette up the remaining liquid in the tip, and then rotate the volume dial until the liquid reaches the bottom of the tip.
+The error rate is new volume / total volume.

+OR IF there is air at the end of the tip, too little was added.
+If too little was added, to determine the error, slowly decrease the volume until the liquid reaches the end of the tip.
+The error rate is (total volume - new volume)/ total volume.

+OR if the tube is filled exactly with liquid, the measurement error is 0.